Attila11/CS623Proj1/README.md

 # CS623Proj1
+*View this in Raw to see proper database format*

 SQL Script for first part of project

 To run and create the database, please complete the following steps.